-Based on the concept of Ozone Action Days, Overflow Action Days alert people that before, during, and after rain storms we need to reduce the amount of water that goes down our drains and the chance of combined sewer overflows like we had last night and the night before which can be harmful to people and wildlife.
+Our effort #OverflowActionDay is an attempt to relieve pressure on the sewer system to protect the river system.
+Based on the concept of Ozone Action Days, Overflow Action Days alert people before, during, and after rain storms when we need to minimize the amount of water going down our drains to reduce the chance of a combined sewer overflow.

 Find Out More About It

 Since the the Metropolitan Water Reclamation District (MWRD) treats all water that enters its sewers, any water conserved effectively increases treatment capacity.
 If concentrated and timed properly, Overflow Action Days has the ability to offset combined sewer overflows throughout the Chicago River system.